-After travelling on the incredibly scenic Kyle Line Railway, we explore the rugged Scottish Highlands from the comfort of our luxury ship.
-This fantastic voyage takes us up to Neptune's Staircase, through picturesque lochs, along the Caledonian Canal and passes the glorious islands and idyllic scenery of the Inner Hebrides.
+After traveling on the incredibly scenic Kyle Line Railroad, we explore the rugged Scottish Highlands on a voyage that takes us up Neptune's Staircase, along the Caledonian Canal and passes the glorious islands and idyllic scenery of the Inner Hebrides.

 Meet your group and Tour Manager at the Kingsmills Hotel in Inverness.
 After checking in, there is time at leisure to explore the historic town before dinner.

 This morning we transfer to Inverness station, where we board the train for a journey on the Kyle Line to Kyle of Lochalsh.
 Here, your Tour Manager bids you farewell, and you board the luxury MV Lord of the Highlands.
 For any queries during your time on board, there is an experienced Cruise Director.
 After settling in, enjoy a welcome reception and a threecourse dinner on board.

 After indulging in our first breakfast on board, we enjoy a morning visit to Eilean Donan Castle, set dramatically in the middle of the confluence of Lochs Duich, Long, and Alsh, before going on to the picturesque village of Plockton.
 From here, we return to our vessel to sail via Kyle Rhea and the Sound of Sleat to Armadale on the Isle of Skye.
 Later in the day we visit the Clan Donald Center and Gardens, before we sail to the town of Inverie, located on Loch Nevis.

 We moor at Inverie for the night, giving you the chance to have a drink at the Old Forge, which boasts the title of the most remote pub in Great Britain, being 20 miles away from the nearest road.